Why do we teach History?

 Message from the Subject Leader

-My name is Miss Smith and I am the history lead here at St Silas.
-I have developed a love and interest in history over my time as lead and have developed this interest with staff also.
+My name is Mrs Hargreaves and I am the history lead here at St Silas.
+I am currently teaching in one of our Year 3 and 4 classes and I am hoping to work towards our school achieving the Primary History Quality Mark in Christmas 2023.
+I have developed a love and interest in history over my time as lead and have tried to develop this interest with staff also.
 I studied history myself up to AS level and was thrilled when asked by Mrs Battersby to be our whole school lead.
-I enjoy learning about all periods of History but my two favourites so far have to be the Great Fire of London & the Romans.
-I particularly enjoy learning about local history, especially the local area unit in Year 2 and our previous Year 5 Remembrance topic.
+I enjoy learning about all the different periods of History but my two favourites so far have to be the Stone Age and the Local history topic I have taught previously in Year 2.

-To develop history within our school I have taken part in a range of subject leadership training including working with the local authority and school advisors to design a curriculum personalised to this school.
-Oppoortunites have been provided throughout the year to work alongside the Geography leader to ensure compatibility between the subjects.
+To develop history within our school I have taken part in a range of subject leadership training including working with our Multi Academy Trust and Lancashire school advisors to design a curriculum personalised to our school and our communities.

 This range of training and support has ensured that the subject is designed, implemented and evaluated effectively and also in line with the National Curriculum while taking into account the needs of our children, parents, wider community and staff.